GaryAB/Solax-Power-Meter/Manual/Error Messages.md

 >Unable to contact inverter

-Meter7.5.py has lost copntact with the inverter
+Meter7.5.py has lost contact with the inverter

 Both these errors may only be temporary.
 The script will wait for 5 minutes then try again.
 If the message becomes permanent, check your WiFi and in the case of Meter6.5, your internet connection.